wp-plugins/thinktwit/readme.txt

 == Description ==

 ThinkTwit uses the Twitter ATOM API to display recent tweets from one or more Twitter users.
 It is very simple, yet flexible and easily customised.
-It can be placed on your Wordpress page simply through drag and drop on the Widgets interface.
+It can be placed on your Wordpress page simply through drag and drop on the Widgets interface or through the use of Shoretcode.

 Plugin URI: http://www.thepicketts.org/thinktwit/